Vidora: The Great Depression

 Vidora's future looked promising but due to the Great Depression years, with accompanying droughts, falling grain prices and poor crop yields, Vidora's population slowly began to decline.
 Beginning in 1924 a devastating fire destroyed many important businesses including Vidora's first store, post office, cafe, pool hall and main hall.
 Then in 1926 and 1928 more vital businesses would also be wiped out by fire.
-In 1936 the C.P.R. station closed and afterwards moved to Frontier.
+In 1936 the CPR station closed and afterwards moved to Frontier.
 In 1961 the Vidora General Store was moved to Robsart, then in 1969 the rural municipal office was also moved to Consul as did the Vidora Community Hall in 1976.
 To mark the end of its long prosperous life, Vidora's five grain elevators closed and were torn down sometime in the 1970s or 1980s.